MicrosoftDocs/mslearn-live-migrating-to-the-cloud/README.md

 Session one ended with the web application being migrated into an Azure App Service.
 In session two we migrate the local database and its data into the cloud.

-If you do not have access to the deployed solution (maybe you deleted it to save money or used the Learn Live Sandbox), please follow these instructions:
+If you do not have access to the deployed solution (maybe you deleted it to save money or used the Learn Live Sandbox), please follow these instructions.

 * Fork our repository if not already done ([fork now](https://github.com/MicrosoftDocs/mslearn-live-migrating-to-the-cloud/fork))
-* Use Learn Live Sandbox if desired ([click here to activate](https://aka.ms/learnlivesandbox))
+* Use the Learn Live Sandbox if desired ([click here to activate](https://aka.ms/learnlivesandbox)

+#### If you are using your own Azure subscription

+* Open [Azure Portal](https://portal.azure.com) in your browser and select your subscription
+* Open the Cloud Shell

+#### If you are using the Learn Live Sandbox

+* Open [Azure Portal](https://portal.azure.com) in your browser and select your subscription ([click here to directly open the Learn Live Sandbox subscription](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true))
 *

 We provide so called ARM (Azure Resource Manager) templates to help you automate the deployment of Azure resources like the web app.
 Whenever you deploy a resource there are some basic settings that must always be configured: